Inverse Design in Nanophotonics via Representation Learning: Global Search Methods Accelerated by Representation Learning

 \section{Global Search Methods Accelerated by Representation Learning}

-Global optimization schemes like GAs~\cite{wu2024localized,ren2021wavelength}, BO~\cite{li2022bayesian,wray2024optical,garcia2021bayesian}, and RL~\cite{sajedian2019optimisation,park2023physics,li2023deep} aim to escape local optima by sampling or evolving designs across the feasible space.
+Practical inverse-design problems are often under-constrained or evolve dynamically (e.g., intelligent metasurfaces with shifting objectives or fabrication limits)~\cite{lin2023enabling}.
+Representation learning mitigates these challenges through a powerful, two-pronged approach: (i) input-side models provide a reusable, physics-agnostic manifold of device geometries, enabling efficient exploration and generation of new design candidates when constraints change (Section~\ref{sec:classeB}), while (ii) output-side models provide a fast surrogate solver, enabling rapid evaluation and re-optimization of those candidates against the new targets (Section~\ref{sec:classeA}).
+This transferability not only facilitates efficient adaptation to evolving requirements but also supplies the foundation for making subsequent global searches computationally tractable under strict simulation budgets.
+Leveraging these transferable representations, global optimization schemes such as GAs~\cite{wu2024localized,ren2021wavelength}, BO~\cite{li2022bayesian,wray2024optical,garcia2021bayesian}, and RL~\cite{sajedian2019optimisation,park2024sample,li2023deep} aim to escape local optima by sampling or evolving designs across the feasible space.
 Unlike gradient-based design methods, which often converge to a local solution dependent on initial conditions, global methods systematically explore regions that gradient-based methods often miss.
 However, the main practical constraint is the computational budget required by these global optimization methods.
 Although theoretically capable of reaching global optima given infinite evaluation samples, methods such as GAs and RL quickly become computationally infeasible due to the necessity of full-wave EM simulations at each design evaluation.
 This computational cost scales exponentially~\cite{li2022empowering} with the dimensionality of the design space, limiting the number of iterations and thus the exploration depth within realistic research scenarios.

 To address the computational challenges of global optimization, recent approaches combine these methods with representation learning, either by using Class A surrogates or Class B latent spaces within the global search.
 In this way, global optimization can directly leverage the advantages of reduced evaluation cost or lower-dimensional search space provided by these tools.
 Representation learning lowers cost in two directions.
 Class A surrogates replace the full solver, making each evaluation inexpensive.
 Class B methods learn a low-dimensional latent space, so the optimizer explores fewer variables.
 Retraining with selected simulation data improves their accuracy in promising regions of the design space~\cite{pestourie2020active}.
 These reduced-dimensional latent spaces enhance the efficiency of global exploration.
 HiLAB is one Class B example~\cite{marzban2025hilab}.
 As shown in Figure~\ref{fig:Generative}(g), a VAE is used to encode \(256 \times 128\) freeform metasurface patterns into an 8-dimensional latent space—achieving over 4,000-fold compression.
 This allows global optimization to effectively control complex geometries using only eight latent variables, which are jointly optimized with physical hyperparameters via BO.
 Because BO uses uncertainty-guided sampling, it needs few optimization steps, and hence only a limited number of full-wave EM simulations.
 This combination lowers computational cost through low-dimensional exploration.